xinchen1059/registerClustering/README.md

 ```

 **Input file format**
 A text file with sink nodes locations and the load values, one node per line.
-For example, if the input file contains 3 sink nodes -- node 1: location (51,23), capacitance 6.8; node 2: location (31,73), capacitance 2.8; node 3: location (123,92), capacitance 13.
+For example, if the input file contains 3 sink nodes -- node 1: location (51,23), load 6.8; node 2: location (31,73), load 2.8; node 3: location (123,92), load 13.
 The input file would look like the following:<br/>
 51 23 6.8<br/>
 31 73 2.8<br/>
 123 92 13